WELCOME TO CLIMB MOUNT KILIMANJARO!

 WHAT TO DO NOW

 Read through the above?
-Still want to climb Africa’s Highest Mountain?
+Still want to climb Kilimanjaro?
 Don’t know where to go from here?
 Then read on..

 After that, you may want to go through our site in greater detail.
-You’ll find that it’s divided into four main sections, which together provide you with all the basics you need to know to plan and prepare properly for your Mount Kilimanjaro trek:
+We have divided it into four main sections, which together provide you with all the basics you need to know to plan and prepare properly for your Mount Kilimanjaro trek:

 What’s it like on the mountain?
 What do you eat?
 Where do you sleep?
 Who’s in your crew?
 How much should you tip?